qwcsu/pscfplus-man/refman.md

       ]

-  The top level is an array (`[]`) containing a series of objects (`{}`), where each object contains the Helmholtz free-energy (in a canonical ensemble) or the grand potential (in a grand-canonical ensemble) per chain of length $N$ and its components.
+  The top level is an array (`[]`) containing a series of objects (`{}`), where each object contains the Helmholtz free-energy (in a canonical ensemble) or the grand potential (in a grand-canonical ensemble) per chain of length <font face="Times New Roman">*N*</font> and its components.
 For
   SCF calculation of a single phase, the array contains only one objet; for ACAP, the number of objects depends on the number of steps along the path.